Theborna/Aligning-Consistency-Models-via-Preference-Optimization/README.md

 ## Overview

+This project introduces a novel framework for aligning consistency models with human preferences through an extension of Direct Preference Optimization (DPO).
+We tackle the unique challenges posed by consistency models' deterministic nature and develop efficient approximation methods for handling intractable distributions.
+Our approach maintains model consistency while effectively incorporating human feedback, bridging the gap between powerful generative capabilities and desired behavioral alignment.

 Consistency models represent a powerful class of generative models that can be viewed as RL policies.
 Our work provides a framework for aligning these models with human preferences while maintaining their consistency properties.

 ### Key Features